ExtendRealityLtd/VRTK/EXAMPLES.md

 ### 041_Controller_ObjectSnappingToDropZones

 A scene that uses the `VRTK_SnapDropZone` prefab to set up pre-determined snap zones for a range of objects and demonstrates how only objects of certain types can be snapped into certain areas.

+### 042_Controller_BasicObjectScaling

+A scene that demonstrates how to uniform scale a grabbed object by "using" it.
+Grab objects by squeezing, use by pressing trigger on either controller, pull hands apart or bring together to scale the object.